Thomas Westwell

 During his time at the Supreme Court, Tom assisted Lord Wilson on the leading cases of Royal Mail Group Ltd v Jhuti [2019] UKSC 55 (concerning whistleblowing dismissal) and Royal Mencap Society v Tomlinson-Blake [2021] UKSC 8 (concerning the National Minimum Wage).

-Tom is a member of the Employment Lawyers Association and the Employment Law Bar Association.
+Tom is a member of the Employment Lawyers Association (ELA) and the Employment Law Bar Association (ELBA).

 Tom has appeared in numerous fast-track trials in RTAs, employers’ liability and occupiers’ liability claims, representing both claimants and defendants.
-Tom also has experience of Costs and Case Management Conferences (CCMCs).
+Tom is also comfortable representing clients in CCMCs.

 Tom is a member of the Association of Personal Injury Lawyers (APIL) and the Personal Injuries Bar Association (PIBA).